huntforhomesaz/cleanout2closing-site/content/geo/az-tucson.md

 ---

-## Step 5 â€“ A quick note about legal, tax, and labor boundaries
+## Step 5 — A quick note about legal, tax, and labor boundaries

 Because this page speaks to Tucson as a hub, it is important to be clear about boundaries.